MatteoTomasetto/BayesianSpatialLagAutocorrelation/README.md

 ## Data

-`Data` folder contain the spatial dataset with the number of conflicts in 2015 and the covariates for each cell.
+`Data` folder contains the spatial dataset with the number of conflicts in 2015 and the covariates for each cell.

 ## Code